- Signifies rules most recently updated or added.

 Advertising web sites or products that you are in some way affiliated with is not allowed.
 This goes for any and all advertisements.
 Advertisements will be removed instantly, no exceptions.
-You can, however, share with the rest of the forum something you have created as long as you are not doing so for financial gain.
+You can, however, share with the rest of the forum something you have created as long as your main purpose of sharing is not for financial gain.
 On top of this, you are allowed to advertise one thing in your signature(as long as it isn't for financial gain).
 No more.

 You are not allowed to post anything that you didn't make if you do not have the permission to do so.
 For example, if there's a news item you want to discuss, don't copy/paste the entire article, but link to it, and then quite small portions of the article that you want to discuss specifically.
 This is because those articles are protected by copyright.
 Copyright infringements are the worst kind of violations, as they may have an effect on the entire site, in the sense that it can be taken down!
 So you should take this very seriously.
 In similar vein, we will act on copyright infringements very seriously and severely.

 Of course this isn't limited to just written works.
 Visual works, software, code and other creations are often also protected.